Mortgage Interest Rates For First Time Homebuyers

 Why Interest Rates Aren’t the Whole Story

 Many first-time homebuyers believe the interest rate is the most important part of buying a home.
+It’s not.

 What actually matters is: